jamesnsummers/TacOMG-App/README.md

 ## TIMELINE

 > DO NOT START CODING UNTIL YOUR PROJECT IS APPROVED.
-CONFIRM THAT YOU ARE APPROVED ON THIS SPREADSHEET: [PROJECT APPROVAL SPREADSHEET](https://docs.google.com/spreadsheets/d/1T3A_lZtaI7uZt3kkF2wZZ7sfjczOqB8dnax3BTJkvJk/edit?usp=sharing).
+CONFIRM THAT YOU ARE APPROVED ON THIS SPREADSHEET: [PROJECT APPROVAL SPREADSHEET](https://docs.google.com/a/generalassemb.ly/spreadsheets/d/1mk4DjD-O7BUzXlAMK9aeGXn5cWcTefx2icbzUyXcng4/edit?usp=sharing).

-* **Wednesday, April 6th by 3:00pm** - Present your app plan to your assigned instructor.
+* **Friday, May 26th by 3:00pm** - Present your app plan to your assigned instructor.
 Before you begin work on your project, the [planning deliverables](./planning.md) must be checked off with an instructor!
-* **Weekdays, April 7th-11th** - Standups @ 10:00am.
+* **Weekdays, May 29th to June 1st** - Standups @ 10:00am.
 Afternoon 1:1s with instructors.
-* **Monday, April 11th** - Feature Freeze!
+* **Thursday, June 1st 4:00pm** - Feature Freeze!
 Deploy your code to Heroku, and start polishing existing features.
 Finalize your README.md and prepare for presentations.
-* **Tuesday, April 12th @ 10am** - Project due and presentations!
+* **Friday, June 2nd @ 9:30am** - Project due and presentations!

 ## WHAT WE ARE LOOKING FOR